What Is Forensic Accounting?

 - You purchased or inherited a business with incomplete financial records.

-- You are going through a divorce, and you are entitled to an equitable share of your spouse’s business.
+- You are going through a divorce, and you are concerned your spouse is hiding money or assets and/or you want to ensure you receive an equitable share of the actual value of your spouse’s business or professional practice.

 - You are being sued or suing someone in a business dispute.

 - You own a business, and you suspect fraud.

 In the event of death or divorce, part or all of a spouse’s business may become yours.
 Here are examples of issues that could arise: